What is it?

 Products with Tranexamic Acid

-Incorporating tranexamic acid into your skincare routine can make a difference for the look and health of your skin.
+Adding tranexamic acid to your skincare routine can make a major difference to the appearance and health of your Skin.

-1. Start by washing your face with a gentle facial cleanserto remove dirt, oil, and makeup.
+1. Start by washing your face with a gentle cleanserto remove dirt, oil, and makeup.

-2. Follow up with a toner to balance your skin’s pH.
-At this point, apply tranexamic acid.
-This can come in the form of a serum, cream, or lotion.
-Always follow the product’s instructions for the correct amount to use.
+2. Next, apply a toner to balance your Skin's pH.
+At this stage, apply your tranexamic acid.
+This can come in the form of aserum, cream, or lotion.
+Always remember to follow the product's instructions to use the correct amount.

-4. Next, it’s important to use your favorite moisturizer.
-This will help seal in the treatment and keep your skin hydrated.
+4. After that, it's important to apply your favorite moisturizer.
+This will help lock in the treatment and keep your Skin hydrated.

-5. Finally, during the day, make sure to protect your skin with a good facial sunscreen.
+5. Finally, if you are using this during the day, be sure to protect your Skin with a high-qualityfacial sunscreen.

 • Description